 by Kimberly McGhee and Tonisha Kearney-Ramos

-The Breast Center at MUSC Hollings Cancer Center, led by renowned breast surgeon and translational cancer researcher Nancy K. DeMore, M.D., offers women with breast cancer multidisciplinary and comprehensive care delivered by specialists who have devoted their careers to combatting the disease.
-Care teams comprise breast cancer surgeons, medical oncologists, radiation oncologists, genetic counselors, pathologists and nurse navigators who have completed fellowships or received other specialized training in the management of breast cancer.
+The Breast Center at MUSC Hollings Cancer Center, led by renowned breast surgeon and translational cancer researcher Nancy K. DeMore, M.D., offers women with breast cancer multidisciplinary and comprehensive care delivered by specialists who have devoted their careers to combating the disease.
+Care teams comprise breast cancer surgeons, medical oncologists, radiation oncologists, genetic counselors, pathologists, and nurse navigators who have completed fellowships or received other specialized training in the management of breast cancer.
 The team meets weekly at a breast cancer tumor board to discuss cases, so that patients can be assured that all of their care providers are operating from the same game plan and that all treatment decisions draw upon the collective wisdom of the team.
-That spirit of collaboration and the desire by team members to continually optimize the screening, diagnosis and surgical management of breast cancer fosters an environment where innovative solutions to address limitations in current standard-of-care techniques are encouraged.
+That spirit of collaboration and the desire by team members to continually optimize the screening, diagnosis, and surgical management of breast cancer fosters an environment where innovative solutions to address limitations in current standard-of-care techniques are encouraged.
 Providers act as agents of change, working to continually improve patient experience and outcomes.